 I want us to throw all the “shoulds”, absolutes and inflexible ideas out the window.
 I think that kind of rigidity is part of what keeps us unwell.
 If we’re so attached to an idea or habit that we are unwilling to let it go even if it’s not working for us, we’re never going to get out of our own way.
 Answering these questions honestly and giving yourself permission to adjust or change where needed can be incredibly freeing.

 I once thought that I had to count calories in order to lose weight.
 Then when I realized doing that never taught me to eat properly and I decided that not counting calories was the way to go.
 And that was working for awhile too.
-I went through a phase where I had to weigh myself every day, otherwise I would kind of turn a blind eye to how much I was eating – weighing myself kept me honest and let me adjust my behavior before it go out of control.
+I went through a phase where I had to weigh myself every day, otherwise I would kind of turn a blind eye to how much I was eating and I’d gain and gain.
+Weighing myself let me adjust my behavior before it go out of control.
 Then I went through a period when I tucked the scale away and let how my clothes fit be a better indicator.
-Lately I’m using measurements.
+For awhile I was using measurements.
+These days, my weight or specific size is not something I monitor closely.
+I’ve come to decide that it’s healthier for me to think less about that stuff and more about how I’m caring for myself, regardless of my body size.
 As far as fitness goes, for years it was about burning as many calories as I could, then it was being as consistent as I could be, right now it’s about getting and feeling as strong as I can be.

 What feels good?
 What doesn’t make me feel obsessive?
 These things change over time.